NaOgit/Questions/README.md

 How do you ensure that the data is secured and immune to breaches?
 How do you manage your data?

----

-## Reece

-1. How do you implement DevOps into your current development methodology (Agile, V-Box or Waterfall)?
+* How do you implement DevOps into your current development methodology (Agile, V-Box or Waterfall)?

-2. What DevOps tools do you use?
+* What DevOps tools do you use?

-3. What technologies are you currently using?
+* What technologies are you currently using?

-4. I heard that some companies take the Agile manifesto and apply it to create there own kind of methodology.
+* I heard that some companies take the Agile manifesto and apply it to create there own kind of methodology.
 Does your company do this and how?

-5. What is the structure of your teams?
+* What is the structure of your teams?

-6. What is the most challenging aspect of deciding on which project/product to go ahead with?
+* What is the most challenging aspect of deciding on which project/product to go ahead with?

-7. What projects are you currently working on?
+* What projects are you currently working on?

-8. How has DevOps improved the speed of projects being deployed?
+* How has DevOps improved the speed of projects being deployed?